WHO WE ARE

 Priya has participated in undergraduate teaching at QMUL since 2015 as a part of the lecture faculty and examiner and has taken over as module convener since 2018.
 Priya’s research interests include reproductive endocrinology, PCOS, subfertility and assisted conception.
 She has worked with the research team at WHRU since 2015.
 This collaborative work has led to publications, grants and ongoing projects.
 She is a co-applicant, co-investigator and lead clinician on the Time-Lapse Imaging Trial (TILT).
 As principal investigator, she has experience of recruitment to multi-centre, national and international RCTs leading to successful high impact publications.
 She supervises for MD at QMUL and the Advanced Professional Module (APM) of the RCOG.
 She is a member of the Reproductive Medicine Clinical Studies Group (RMCSG) of the RCOG and the Cochrane Gynaecology and Subfertility group.

 Matina graduated from Medical School at the University of Athens in Greece in 2005.
 She then moved to Glasgow to do her training in Obstetrics and Gynaecology.
 Matina has been awarded a PhD from the University of Glasgow, has completed an MSc in Epidemiology from the London School of Hygiene and Tropical Medicine and an MSc in Medical Education from the Karolinska Institute in Sweden.
-She was appointed as a Clinical Senior Lecturer at Queen Mary University London in September 2018.
+She was appointed as a Clinical Senior Lecturer at Queen Mary University London in September 2018 and is currently the Acting Lead for the Centre for Women's Health.
 Her clinical interests include reproductive endocrinology, subfertility, menopause and recurrent miscarriages.

 Matina’s main area of interest is reproductive epidemiology and her research overall focuses on women’s health and reproduction.
 Matina has expertise in advanced statistical methodology, lifecourse epidemiology, data linkage, handling of big data and meta-analysis.
 She holds a Medical Research Council postdoctoral fellowship, looking at how reproductive indicators are associated or can be predictive of long-term women’s health outcomes (such as cardiovascular disease and diabetes) by using data from well-established cohort studies.
 With a recently awarded grant from Wellbeing of Women, Matina will investigate how birth weight and other events during pregnancy are associated with long-term maternal and offspring outcomes.
 She also co-leads the core outcomes in menopause project.
 Matina is a member of Wellbeing of Women Research Advisory Committee and is involved in various national and international collaborative projects looking at improving women’s lifecourse health.